SandersonHub/Employee-Tracker/README.md

 # Employee Trakcer

-This application is called "Note Taker" that can be used to save and take notes at your convinecne.
-This applicaiton is built with JavaScript, Node, Express.js, Bootstrap and HTML.
+This application is called "Employee Tracker" that can be used to track employees on a global level.
+This applicaiton is built with JavaScript, Node, Express.js, MySQL.
 This applicaiton is deployed through Github and Heroku.

 ## Getting Started